Edrian1222/PROJECT-3-Solar-Powered-Lighting-System/README.md

 Description

-A simple alternative lighting system powered by salt water solution.
-The project demonstrates the concept of generating electricity using electrolytes.
+A solar-powered lighting project that stores solar energy in a battery and powers a lighting system for sustainable energy usage.

-Technologies & Components
+Technologies Used
-LED
+Solar Panel
-Copper and Zinc Plates
+Rechargeable Battery
-Salt Water Solution
+LED Lighting
-Basic Circuit Design
+Charge Controller

 Skills Learned
-Basic Electronics
+Solar Energy Systems
-Circuit Assembly
+Battery Charging
-Renewable Energy Concepts
+Power Management